-The regional development strategies of Kakheti, Kvemo Kartli, Samegrelo, Samtskhe-Javakheti and Shida Kartli for the years 2014-2021 include thorough descriptions of local problems.
-However, gender equality issues or dimensions are almost completely absent.
-Samtskhe-Javakheti and Shida Kartli strategies do not consider the different needs and roles of men and women in regional development, while the Kakheti Regional Development Strategy document mentions gender equality challenges to be addressed in two spheres: the gender wage gap and the feminization of migration.
-Kvemo Kartli and Samegrelo strategies provide data on women in decision-making bodies and contain a goal on “planning and implementing gender equality supporting activities”.

-Although there are no legal barriers for women to be registered as landowners, restricted access to productive resources, such as agricultural land, is identified one of the causes of financial difficulties for rural women.
+There are no legal barriers for women to be registered as landowners, restricted access to productive resources, such as agricultural land, is identified one of the causes of financial difficulties for rural women.
 Compared to men, women’s agricultural participation occurs on a smaller scale, often as contributing family members.
-Georgia’s women are legally entitled to own and inherit land and property, but customary practices usually privilege men over women in property inheritance, ownership, and administration.
-According to Article 19, paragraph 1 of the Constitution, “the right to property and inheritance shall be recognized and guaranteed”.
-The Civil Code of Georgia regulating private property, family and personal relations is based on the principle of equality.

 The rate of land ownership is higher for men: the 2014 agricultural census found that 70% of total agricultural holdings were operated by men: of 642,209 holdings, women held only 198,446.
 In addition, women’s parcels of land are smaller than that of men’s.
 The preference for passing land and property to sons rather than daughters is particularly high among ethnic minority families.